Lightning-Universe/lightning-flash/docs/source/general/data.rst

 However, after model training, it requires a lot of engineering overhead to make inference on raw data and deploy the model in production environment.
 Usually, extra processing logic should be added to bridge the gap between training data and raw data.

-The :class:`~flash.core.data.data_source.DataSource` class can be used to generate data sets from multiple sources (e.g. folders, numpy, etc.), that can then all be transformed in the same way.
+The :class:`~flash.core.data.io.input.Input` class can be used to generate data sets from multiple sources (e.g. folders, numpy, etc.), that can then all be transformed in the same way.

 The :class:`~flash.core.data.io.input_transform.InputTransform` and :class:`~flash.core.data.io.output_transform.OutputTransform` classes can be used to manage the input and output transforms.
 The :class:`~flash.core.data.io.output.Output` class provides the logic for converting :class:`~flash.core.data.io.output_transform.OutputTransform` outputs to the desired predict format (e.g. classes, labels, probabilities, etc.).